Non-linear Neurons with Human-like Apical Dendrite Activations: Experiments

+We underline that we replace all activations or neurons inside each neural network.
+For example, when we compare ReLU, RBF, Swish and ADA using a certain neural network, all the activations of the respective network are of the same kind, as illustrated in Figure \ref{fig_mlp_relu_vs_ada}.
+The same applies to leaky ReLU and leaky ADA.
+The only case with two types of activation functions in the same network is when we use pyramidal neurons.
+Each pyramidal neuron has two branches (basal and apical), one with ReLU and the other with one of the following activations: ReLU, RBF, Swish and ADA.
+When experimenting with pyramidal neurons, we replace all neurons in a neural network with pyramidal neurons, as illustrated in Figure \ref{fig_mlp_pynrelu_vs_pynada}.
+Moreover, when changing the activation functions or the type of neurons (from conventional to pyramidal), we do not modify the depth of the underlying neural networks.

 {\bf Generic hyperparameter tuning.} We tune the basic hyperparameters such as the learning rate, the mini-batch size and the number of epochs, for each neural architecture using grid search on the validation set of the corresponding task.
-We consider learning rates between $10^{-3}$ and $10^{-5}$, mini-batches of $10$, $32$, $64$ or $128$ samples and numbers of epochs between $10$ and $100$.
+We consider learning rates between $10^{-3}$ and $10^{-5}$, mini-batches of $10$, $32$, $64$, $128$ or $800$ samples, and numbers of epochs between $10$ and $300$.
 Other parameters of the Adam optimizer are used with default values.
+We use Xavier initialization across all models, regardless of the activation function type or the depth of the network.
 The parameter tuning is performed using the baseline architectures based on ReLU.
 Once tuned, the same parameters are used for leaky ReLU, RBF, Swish, ADA, leaky ADA, PyNReLU, PyNRBF, PyNSwish, PyNADA and leaky PyNADA.
 Hence, we emphasize that the basic parameters are tuned in favor of ReLU.
-The leak parameter for leaky ReLU and leaky ADA is set to $l=0.01$ in all the experiments, without further tuning.
+Following Maas et al.~\cite{Maas-WDLASL-2013}, the leak parameter for leaky ReLU and leaky ADA is set to $l=0.01$ in all the experiments, without further tuning.
 We note that (leaky) ADA and (leaky) PyNADA have two additional hyperparameters that require tuning on validation.
 For the constant $c$, we consider two possible values, either $0$ or $1$.
 For the parameter $\alpha$, we consider two options: $(a)$ perform grid search in the range $[0.1, 1]$ using a step of $0.1$, or $(b)$ learn $\alpha$ using gradient descent during training.
-As recommended in \cite{Ramachandran-ICLRW-2018}, we used a learnable $\beta$ in Swish.
+As recommended in \citep{Ramachandran-ICLRW-2018}, we use a learnable $\beta$ in Swish.
+We highlight once again that the same activation function is used in every layer of the entire network, regardless of the depth of the model.
+Thus, we establish the activation function hyperparameters at the architecture level.